jeangiraldoo/flowizi/README.md

 ### Key features

-- Automatically open any websites, meetings, files or apps that are part of your workflow with a single command
+- Automatically open all websites, meetings, files or apps that are part of your workflow with a single command
 - Add and join meetings without having to open a browser manually
 - Start recording the screen after joining a meeting and storing the video locally